bifurcationkit/BifurcationKitDocs.jl/docs/src/detectionBifurcation.md

 # Detection of bifurcation points

-The bifurcations are detected during a call to `br, _ = continuation(F, J, u0, p0, lens, contParams::ContinuationPar;kwargs...)` by turning on the following flags:
+The bifurcations are detected during a call to `br = continuation(prob, alg, contParams::ContinuationPar;kwargs...)` by turning on the following flags:

 - `contParams.detectBifurcation = 2`